-Teaching + Learning Development Grants (TLDG)
+Teaching + Learning Development Grants

-SFU instructors can receive grants of up to $6,000 through the TLDG program.
-The grants are intended to recognize teaching development as a scholarly activity and to stimulate faculty-led investigation of new or innovative teaching and learning practices at Simon Fraser University.
-These grants allow faculty members to identify questions about teaching and learning of particular interest to them, to apply the findings of their investigation directly to their teaching and to share their findings with their colleagues.
+The Teaching and Learning Development Grant program recognizes teaching development as a scholarly activity and stimulates faculty-led investigation of new or innovative teaching and learning practices at Simon Fraser University.
+This program allows faculty members to identify questions about teaching and learning of particular interest to them, to apply the findings of their investigation directly to their teaching and to share their findings with their colleagues.

 Expectations of participants

 In addition, TLDG recipients are required to:

 - submit project proposals requiring ethics approval to the SFU Office of Research Ethics for approval, if necessary.
 More information on TLDG projects & ethics >>;

 - submit a final report upon completion of the project (3-4 page written report); and